-Call 979-532-3871 for help in reviewing your division order.
+Call 800-929-1725 for help in reviewing your oil and gas division order.
 If you’ve signed an oil or gas lease, you may have received a division order.
 In this video, Attorney Ray Kerlick describes oil and gas division orders and explains what you might want to do if you receive one.

 My name is Ray Kerlick.
-I’m an attorney at the law firm of Wadler, Perches, Hundl and Kerlick in Wharton, Texas.
-We serve counties all throughout rural Texas and we get a lot of questions about oil and gas law.
-The purpose of this video is to provide general information, not any specific legal advise.
+I’m an attorney at the law firm of Wadler, Perches, Hundl, and Kerlick.
+We serve counties throughout rural Texas and we get a lot of questions about oil and gas law.
+The purpose of this video is to provide general information, not any specific legal advice.
 And anyone who has a specific legal question ought to contact an attorney to seek legal consultation.

 One of the questions we get a lot about is, “What is a division order?”
 Oftentimes people will call our office wanting to know about a piece of paper they have received from an oil company.
 That piece of paper is called a division order and what it is, even though it doesn’t say it very clearly, is a contract between you and the oil company.
 That contract essentially allows the oil company to pay you only the percentage that’s listed in that division order.